alex4747-pub/proper_singleton/README.md

 2. The layered initialization is supported by per-component initialization level.

-3. Abstract singleton support and run-time concrete singleton selection is trivially
+3. Abstract singleton support and run-time concrete singleton selection are trivially
-   implemented: each concrete singleton skips initialization if another concrete singleton is already installed, each concrete singleton makes the decision whether to instantiate save from either checking local environment or by reading config map.
+   implemented: each concrete singleton skips initialization if another concrete singleton is already installed, each concrete singleton makes the decision whether to instantiate self from either checking local environment or by reading config map.

-   For example if we have a network line-card with two chipsets A and B with two drivers driver-A and driver-B implemented as single tons linked into the line-card image.
+   For example if we have a network line-card with two chipsets A and B with two drivers driver-A and driver-B implemented as singletons linked into the line-card image.
 The initialization routine for the driver-A checks presence of chipset A and instantiates self if the chipset is present.
 The driver-B behaves the same way.
 Both these drivers would no instantiate if another